Please read our privacy and cookies policy along with the references in full.

 P2.6 We may process information that you post for publication on our website or through our services (“publication data”).
 The publication data may be processed for the purposes of enabling such publication and administering our websites and services.
 The legal basis for this processing is consent.

-P2.7 We may process information contained in any enquiry or form you submit to us regarding goods and/or services (“enquiry data”).
-The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
+P2.7 We may process information contained in any enquiry or form you submit to us regarding goods, services or employment (“enquiry data”).
+The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods or services to you, or to consider applications for employment.
 The legal basis for this processing is consent.

 P2.8 We may process information relating to our customer relationships, including customer contact information (“customer relationship data”).
 The customer relationship data may include your name, your employer, your job title or role, your contact details, and information contained in communications between us and you or your employer.
 The source of the customer relationship data is you or your employer.
 The customer relationship data may be processed for the purposes of managing our relationships with customers, communicating with customers, keeping records of those communications and promoting our products and services to customers.
 The legal basis for this processing is our legitimate interests, namely the proper management of our customer relationships.

-P2.9 We may process information relating to transactions, including purchases of goods and services, that you enter into with us and/or through our websites (“transaction data”).
-The transaction data may include your contact details, your financial payment details and the transaction details.
-The transaction data may be processed for the purpose of supplying the purchased goods and services and keeping proper records of those transactions.
-The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract and our legitimate interests, namely the proper administration of our websites and business.
+P2.9 We may process information relating to transactions, including purchases of goods or services, that you enter into with us or through our websites (“transaction data”).
+The transaction data may include your contact details, financial payment details and the transaction details.
+The transaction data may be processed for the purpose of supplying the purchased goods or services and keeping proper records of those transactions.
+The legal basis for this processing is the performance of a contract between you and us or taking steps, at your request, to enter into such a contract and our legitimate interests, namely the proper administration of our websites, services and business.

-P2.10 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data”) for example Client Web Access (CWA) alerts and PEP/ISA Talk newsletters.
-The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
+P2.10 We may process information that you provide to us for the purpose of subscribing to our email notifications or newsletters (“notification data”) for example client service alerts or newsletters.
+The notification data may be processed for the purposes of sending you the relevant notifications or newsletters.
 The legal basis for this processing is consent.

 P2.11 We may process information contained in or relating to any communication that you send to us (“correspondence data”).
 The correspondence data may include the communication content and metadata associated with the communication.
-Our website will generate the metadata associated with communications made using the website contact forms.
+Our website or service will generate metadata associated with communications made using forms or client services.
 The correspondence data may be processed for the purposes of communicating with you and record-keeping.
-The legal basis for this processing is our legitimate interests, namely the proper administration of our websites and business and communications with users.
+The legal basis for this processing is our legitimate interests, namely the proper administration of our websites, services, business and communications with users.

 P2.12 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.